 Site owner, Jim Thompson, wrote: "The writer [Kristin N.] has a point, We should steer clear of Obama's children.
 They can't help it if their old man is an American-hating Marxist pig."

-We're talking about a picture of an 11 year-old kid wearing a T-shirt with a peace sign here when she was out-and-about on a hot day in Italy... and this provokes remarks about whores, street trash and abortions?
+Dad's misguided politics aside - we're talking about a picture of an 11 year-old kid wearing a T-shirt with a peace sign here when she was out-and-about on a hot day in Italy... and this provokes remarks about whores, street trash and abortions?
 To describe it as over-the-top is a large understatement.

 Here's a sampling of comments: